Nevada-based Lithium Brine Extraction Technology and Mining

 - The Railroad Valley lithium project is comprised of 1,300 placer claims over 26,000 acres that strategically cover the deepest part of the Western Nevada Basin.

-- ABMC owns 120 acres of private property with water rights in Railroad Valley, NV.
+- American Battery Metals Corp. owns 120 acres of private property with water rights in Railroad Valley, Nevada.

-- American Battery Metals Corporation is positioning itself to provide a sustainable and profitable business for recycling end-of-life batteries.
+- American Battery Metals Corp. is positioning itself to provide a sustainable and profitable business for recycling end-of-life batteries.

-- American Battery Metals Corporation is led by an experienced management and technical team.
+- American Battery Metals Corp. is led by an experienced management and technical team.

 - Management holds approximately 25 percent of the company’s outstanding shares.